f5devcentral/f5-velos-training/docs/velos_performance_and_sizing.rst

   :scale: 100%

-To compare performance of VIPRION against VELOS you can first look at overall CPU capacity of the system, and then break that down to per vCPU performance to get a fair comparison.
+To compare performance of VIPRION against VELOS you can first look at overall CPU capacity of the system and then break that down to per vCPU performance to get a fair comparison.
 In a typical sizing exercise, it is normal to look at the overall data sheet metric you are interested in divided by the total number of vCPUs in the system to come up with a per vCPU metric.
-Because the VELOS blades dedicates some of its processing to the F5OS platform layer, we remove them from the overall sizing metric so that numbers don’t get skewed.
+Because each VELOS blade dedicates some of its processing to the F5OS platform layer, we remove them from the overall sizing metric so that numbers don’t get skewed.
 As an example, take the overall BX110 blade performance metrics then divide by the total vCPUs on the blade (28) minus the 6 vCPUs for the platform layer (divide by 22).
 For the BX520 blade, take the overall BX520 blade performance metrics then divide by the total vCPUs on the blade (112) minus the 16 vCPUs for the platform layer (divide by 96).

 In the past some have used total or aggregate CPU Ghz as a means of comparing different platforms.
 This may work well when comparing similar generation and architecture platforms but may not be the best metric given the changes in VELOS.
 VELOS has more modern processors, which are more efficient and can boost to higher rates than previous generation processors so looking at aggregate processor speed (total Ghz) only is not sufficient to get accurate sizing.